omerbsezer/Fast-Kubernetes/README.md

 - [References](#references)

 ## Motivation <a name="motivation"></a>
-Why should we use Docker?
-"Docker changed the way applications used to build and ship.
-It has completely revolutionized the containerization world."
-(Ref:ItNext)
+Why should we use Kubernetes?
+"Kubernetes is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation.
+It has a large, rapidly growing ecosystem.
+Kubernetes services, support, and tools are widely available."
+(Ref: KubernetesIo)

 ### Needs <a name="needs"></a>
 - Installing all dependencies, setting up a new environment for SW (time-consuming every time to install environment for testing )